Bike Across Italy™

 Spello Rest Day

-Today, there is an optional morning ride, or you can spend time on your own exploring Assisi & Spello.
+Today, there is an optional morning ride, or you can spend time on your own exploring Assisi and Spello.
 A shuttle will take the group to Assisi for our walking tour with a local guide.
 Assisi's famous sights include the Roman gates of Spello, the Church of S. Rufino, the Church of Santa Chiara, the Temple of Minerva and the Basilica of St. Francis in Assisi.
 After the tour, learn about wine making at a local family-run winery and then partake in a wine tasting.

 Ride through rolling farmland to medieval Bevagna where you will learn about paper-making the way it was done in medieval times.
 Then we climb to Montefalco through olive groves and vineyards.
 After lunch, we drop down along a tiny road with magnificent views on both sides.
 From Bastardo, we begin to climb again through vineyards, sunflower and wheat fields.
 The approach to Todi is spectacular - a memorable descent toward this medieval hill town's soaring steeple.

 Despite the long uphill, today's ride is straight forward, short, and not too tough if you take the hill at your own pace.
 After descending from Todi we climb for 7 miles along an incredible ascent.
 We will have lunch in Orvieto and then tour the underground Etruscan ruins.
 Make sure to look out in the distance to check out the awesome view.

 We descend from Orvieto and then enjoy a gentle climb out of this immense volcanic basin as we head towards the charming village of Civita and then onto Bolsena.
 Lunch followed by a swim at Bolsena will leave you refreshed for the climb ahead.
 The climb to Gradoli and beyond is tough, but a fantastic bike ride along a ridge is our reward.
 We are in three regions today: Umbria, briefly Lazio, and finally Tuscany.